-You probably know the song, and its words may be recognisable to you: ‘Sometimes moms and dads fall out of love, sometimes two homes are better than one, some things you can’t tell your sister ‘cause she’s still too young, yeah you’ll understand, when you love someone.’
+You probably know the song, and its words may be recognizable to you: “Sometimes moms and dads fall out of love, sometimes two homes are better than one, some things you can’t tell your sister ‘cause she’s still too young, yeah you’ll understand when you love someone.”

 It’s for the better, they say.
 You will understand it when you’re older, they say.
 That’s how love can be, they say.
 But in the meantime, you’re the one who has to travel from one house to the other all the time.
 You’re the one who has to miss mom and dad – always one of them.
 You’re the one who sees other children in the street who are walking between their mom and dad, and who think it’s the most natural thing in the world.

-Maybe, you can’t even remember the time when your parents lived in the same house with you.
+Maybe, you can’t even remember the time when your parents lived in the same house as you.
 Or maybe they have just told you they are splitting up.
 Either way, dear child, I feel for you.
-I would want to carry the ‘missing’ for you, take away all the restlessness and beseech your fears, just as I –a child of divorced parents myself – would want want to do for my two small children and my two ‘bonus’ teenage daughters.
+I would want to carry the “missing” for you, take away all the restlessness, and beseech your fears, just as I –a child of divorced parents myself – would want to do for my two small children and my two “bonus” teenage daughters.
 But it’s all on your plate, no matter how small or big you are.

 Don’t you hate it when one of your parents tries to get information from you about the other, or when you have to pass on messages between them?
 After all, you’re not a mailman, are you?
 And don’t you hate it when appointments about when you’ll be picked up or taken someplace are vague or keep changing.
 Or when your parents try to compete about who’s the nicest parent.